 The Philadelphia campus is located on the Northeast Philadelphia Airport and provides over 50,000 feet of instructional space within four buildings.
 The main 20,000 square foot facility houses administrative offices, 15 classrooms, the LRC, and student breakrooms.
-Two separate hangars totaling 28,000 square feet house single-and multi-engine aircraft, turbine and reciprocating aircraft engines, training aids, and dedicated labs for welding, painting, and composites.
+Two separate hangars totaling 28,000 square feet house singleand multi-engine aircraft, turbine and reciprocating aircraft engines, training aids, and dedicated labs for welding, painting, and composites.
 The city mass transit system has three bus stops along the property and multiple apartment complexes are within walking distance of the campus.

-Teterboro School of Aeronautics Teterboro, NJ
+Teterboro, NJ